csparks113/Morse-Code-App/docs/refactor-notes.md

 ## Next Steps

-- Introduce a React `FlashOverlayHost` (background container + foreground content) and update the Android dispatcher to attach `ScreenFlasherView` to that host so only the black background flashes.
-- After the host lands, fine-tune overlay appearance (alpha/tint, dev-console toggle) and rerun the 10 / 20 / 30 WPM sweeps to confirm the native overlay stays 100 % available behind cards/buttons.
+- Fine-tune overlay appearance (alpha/tint, dev-console toggle) against the new host background and rerun the 10 / 20 / 30 WPM sweeps to confirm the native overlay stays 100 % available behind cards/buttons.
-- Re-enable torch timing via the native dispatcher once the flash host is in place; run send/receive sweeps to validate before flipping the feature back on.
+- Re-enable torch timing via the native dispatcher now that the keyer and replays both hit the native overlay; run send/receive sweeps to validate before flipping the feature back on.
 - Surface the `nativeFlashAvailable` flag and overlay intensity stats directly in the developer console so testers don’t need logcat for health checks.
 - Mirror the overlay + brightness boost plumbing on iOS (UIView host + dispatcher wiring) once the Android background work ships.
 ### Deferred: Outputs Testing